public key hash is a hashed version of your

 How is the

 Then, when you want to unlock these bitcoins (to send them to someone in a new transaction), you just put your original

 public key along with a digital signature in to the input’s unlocking code.

-So when a node comes to validate this transaction, they will:
+So when a node comes to validate this transaction, it will:

 - Check that the